playht/pyht/README.md

     - `FORMAT_FLAC`
     - `FORMAT_OGG`
     - `FORMAT_RAW`
-- `sample_rate`: The sample rate of the audio to be returned; an integer.
+- `sample_rate`: The sample rate of the audio to be returned; an integer or None (Play backend will choose by default).
     - 8000
     - 16000
     - 24000